Ukraine expects IMF tranche, market return in autumn

 It will also affect the timing of its first return to debt markets since its 2015 bailout.
 Back in May, Danylyuk said it was eyeing a $1 billion bond sale but it appears like the ambitions have been scaled back somewhat.

-"I think $500 million will go," Danylyuk said, adding it was "logical" to wait until pension reforms were finalised.
+"I think $500 million will go," Danylyuk said, although it could be higher.
+He added it would be "logical" to wait until pension reforms were finalised.

 "For us it is important to be ready and we are ready.
-We are in a position to issue tomorrow, as by the way we could have done it back in April, the question is do we need it and if we expedite the process, what would we get from that."
+We are in a position to issue tomorrow, as by the way we could have done it back in April.
+The question is do we need it and if we expedite the process, what would we get from that."

 Danylyuk said the nomination of a new central bank governor, another issue markets are following closely, was "pretty much imminent".